hienvuvg/dairycattle_dataset/visualization/README.md

 python MmCows_view.py
 ```

-For visualizing the isometric-view images along with the sensor data, download the zipped images of the day-of-interest and the projection matrices (proj_mat.zip) from [this folder](https://purdue0-my.sharepoint.com/:f:/g/personal/vu64_purdue_edu/Et4vQrsbOvRNudWe7SGn7p0BzPJlyWY6jXG1NOn39me5-A?e=DuY0TM).
+For visualizing the isometric-view images along with the sensor data, download the zipped images of the day-of-interest and the projection matrices (proj_mat.zip) from [this folder](https://purdue0-my.sharepoint.com/:f:/g/personal/vu64_purdue_edu/Et4vQrsbOvRNudWe7SGn7p0BzPJlyWY6jXG1NOn39me5-A?e=DuY0TM) (completed UWB-synced frames, 24 hours for each day).
 Then unzip and organize them in the ```visual_data``` folder as the following structure:
 ```
 ${ROOT}
 |-- images